TechRadar - Photography & video capture news

 Read our in-depth Canon EOS 5D Mark IV review

-Once, if you wanted a professional quality full frame camera it had to be a Nikon or Canon DSLR.
+If you want to go full-frame, you're not just restricted to a DSLR.
 Sony's growing range of mirrorless full-frame cameras offer a great alternative and the Alpha A9 sits at the top of the range.
 The AF system Sony has blessed this camera with is not only incredibly quick, the tracking performance needs to be seen to be believed.
 Partner that with incredibly fast 20fps burst shooting, and a large and bright EVF that doesn't blackout when you're shooting, and you've got a camera that can mix it with the best that Canon and Nikon have to offer when it comes to shooting action.
 The Alpha A9 doesn't fail to impress.

 Read our in-depth Sony Alpha A9 review